Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/force_field.rst

 Contact Force Laws
 ------------------

-``Contact's Law`` in the context of the Discrete Element Method (DEM) refers to the principle used to calculate forces between particles based on their relative displacements.
-In DEM simulations, ``Contact's Law`` is applied to model ``interactions`` between particles, enabling the simulation of elastic deformation and linear force behaviors within particle-based systems.
+A **contact law**, in the context of the Discrete Element Method (DEM), is the principle used to calculate the force between two particles from their relative displacement.
+In DEM simulations, a contact law models the interaction between particles, capturing elastic deformation and linear force behaviors.

-We distinguish two kinds of interaction :
+There are two kinds of interaction:

 - pure contact interaction
 - cohesive interaction

-Here after are given the main laws available in exaDEM :
+The main laws available in exaDEM are:

 +--------------+----------------+------------------------------------------------------------------------------------------------------------------------------------+
 | Name         | type           | Description                                                                                                                        |